 If you are an employer, check these topics:

-- Appoint Someone as Forklift Trainer to Deliver the Training to Save Money
+- Appoint Someone as a Forklift Trainer to Deliver the Training to Save Money

 - Is it Your Responsibility to Train the Workers